rdo-infra/ci-config/ci-scripts/dlrnapi_promoter/README.md

   the `DLRNAPI_PASSWORD` environment variable to avoid exposing it in the logs.
 * `dry_run` -- When true, skip promotion even if all the promotion requirements are satisfied.
+* `log_file` -- The path for a file where the script logs its activities.

 `[promote_from]` section: